 The field of care coordination includes many positions: care coordinator, care navigator, patient navigator, care manager, patient advocate or patient guide.
 Professional care coordinators can include licensed professionals such as registered nurses and social workers, or unlicensed professionals such as community health workers.

-This program is in the pilot stage.
 More details about the time and scheduling commitments will be available soon.